day8/re-frame/docs/CodeWalkthrough.md

 to perform the query over the application state.

-Each time application state changes, `a-query-fn` will be called again to compute a new materialized view (a new computation over app state) and that new value will be given to all `view` functions which are subscribed to `:some-query-id`.
+Each time application state changes, `a-query-fn` will be called again to compute a new materialised view (a new computation over app state) and that new value will be given to all `view` functions which are subscribed to `:some-query-id`.
 These `view` functions will then be called to compute the new DOM state (because the views depend on query results which have changed).